Rogue24/JPImageresizerView/README_EN.md

 }];

 // Video export quality can be set
-// presetName --- The video export quality of the system, such as: AVAssetExportPresetLowQuality, AVAssetExportPresetMediumQuality, AVAssetExportPresetHighestQuality, etc
+// presetName: The video export quality of the system, such as: AVAssetExportPresetLowQuality, AVAssetExportPresetMediumQuality, AVAssetExportPresetHighestQuality, etc
 - (void)cropVideoWithPresetName:(NSString *)presetName
                        cacheURL:(NSURL *_Nullable)cacheURL
                      errorBlock:(JPImageresizerErrorBlock)errorBlock